tchajed/sys-verif-fa25/docs/notes/hoare.md

 \end{aligned}
 $$

 Some notation is worth explaining here.
 The notation uses _metavariables_ to indicate what is being defined; $e$ always refers to an expression, $v$ to a value, $x$ to a variable, and $n$ to a number.
-When we write $v ::= \true \mid \false$, this defines variables $v$ to be either the constant $\true$ or $\false$ (the vertical bar separates alternatives, just like a Coq `Inductive`).
+When we write $v ::= \true \mid \false$, this defines variables $v$ to be either the constant $\true$ or $\false$ (the vertical bar separates alternatives, just like a Rocq `Inductive`).
 The grammar for expressions includes one alternative $e ::= v$, which says that any value (defined above) can also be used as an expression.
 The grammar defines a recursive inductive datatype for expressions and for values; the definitions refer to each other ($e ::= v$ refers to values when defining expressions, but also $v ::= \fun{x} e$ says anonymous functions are values and the body is an expression), so we have _mutually recursive inductives_.

 The grammar rule $e ::= x$ says that a variable like $x$ or $y$ is an expression ($e$ in the grammar). $v ::= \overline{n}$ says that an integer constant $\overline{n}$ is a value; the overline is used to distinguish between a meta-level number $n : \mathbb{Z}$ and the literal $\overline{n}$ which is a value in the language. $\pi_1 \, e$ and $\pi_2 \, e$ are "projection functions" (often denoted using $\pi$) that get the first and second element of a tuple, respectively.